Overview

 The University of Louisville Pediatric Cardiology Fellowship is a three-year, ACGME-accredited program designed to provide extensive training in both clinical and research aspects of pediatric cardiology.
 The Fellowship offers a gradual increase in clinical responsibility, beginning with a clinical focus in the first year, followed by a more flexible second and third year that emphasizes academic training tailored to the Fellow’s career goals.

-Fellows will gain hands-on experience under the mentorship of 20 pediatric cardiologists, 2 congenital cardiovascular surgeons and a dedicated cardiac staff.
+Fellows will gain hands-on experience under the mentorship of over 20 pediatric cardiologists, 3 congenital cardiovascular surgeons and a dedicated cardiac staff.
 Clinical training will cover both congenital and acquired heart diseases at the Norton Children's Heart Institute, the largest heart center in Kentucky.
 Research opportunities are abundant, with access to multicenter collaborations and networks such as NPCQIC, PC4 and IMPACT.
 Fellows will be mentored by faculty involved in clinical research, education, advocacy and quality improvement.

 Fellows engage in various learning activities, including weekly, monthly and quarterly conferences that address core knowledge areas.
 Weekly conferences include Surgical Conference (Heart Board), CICU Case Conference, Pediatric Cardiology Fellowship Curriculum, Pediatric Cardiology Specialty Workshops, Department of Pediatrics Grand Rounds and Fetal Board.
 Monthly conferences feature Journal Club, EP Multidisciplinary Discussion, Pediatric Innovation and Research Advisory Team, CV Surgery Teaching and ACHD Patient Conference.
 Quarterly conferences focus on Morbidity and Mortality, Combined Fellows Conference, Echo Quality Assurance and Quality Improvement Curriculum, Wellness and Research Methods, in collaboration with other UofL Fellows.